Lactation Consultant

 North Carolina State University Maternal and Infant Lactation Knowledge (MILK) Research and Educational Group

 NC State University offers online on-demand lactation education for those training to become lactation consultants.
-The courses are interactive and fulfill the IBLCE 90-hour lactation-specific education requirement necessary to take the IBCLC exam.
+The interactive courses fulfill the IBLCE 90-hour lactation-specific education requirement necessary to take the IBCLC exam.
 Anyone can take these courses without an application; there is no start date.
 Students can register and begin at any time.
 This two-course package has a total of 110 hours and has been approved by the Lactation Education Accreditation and Approval Review Committee (LEAARC).

 The two classes are breastfeeding and public health and clinical breastfeeding support.
 Courses must be completed within six months.